 Now that you have most of the participants in the conference, you start recording for those who weren’t available and begin explaining the project, the urgency and each person’s assignments.
 From the financial group, you need pricing and the rate of Return on Investment (ROI).
 From marketing, you need the compelling content that will sell the proposal.
 You ask sales management to work with marketing by providing the strong selling points for your proposal.
 You also request that marketing prepare a visual presentation for the customer.

 Reminding everyone the entire package must be delivered in two days, you ask teammates to complete their portion of the work by the following morning, at which time you’ll all meet again to review and assemble everything.
 You end the conference and turn to your Outlook digital planner, where you schedule a meeting for the following morning.

 Rate of return on investment

 The financial group builds the pricing matrix and ROI analysis using Microsoft Excel.
-Since the members of the group are spread among several locations, they use Skype for Business to hold their own smaller meeting, during which they share the Excel spreadsheet on their screens and simultaneously make changes to it as they discuss it.
+Since the members of the group are spread among several locations, they use Microsoft Teams to hold their own smaller meeting, during which they share the Excel spreadsheet on their screens and simultaneously make changes to it as they discuss it.
 Passing the spreadsheets around would take days they don’t have.
 Now, they complete the spreadsheets quickly.

-Marketing and sales management also meet on Skype for Business to discuss the high points while one of the staff writers uses Office 365 Word to produce an outline everyone can see on-screen.
+Marketing and sales management also meet on Microsoft Teams to discuss the high points while one of the staff writers uses Office 365 Word to produce an outline everyone can see on-screen.
 Once all teammates are satisfied, that writer turns the outline into copy for the proposal.